 The slow healing of wounds sets the stage for some of the grimmest diabetes complications.
 Minor wounds can advance to cellulitis, which is a serious infection.
 Cellulitis can advance to tissue necrosis, or tissue death.
-Tissue necrosis can then extend from the soft tissue into the bone, which is what often leads to amputation: More than 66,000 amputations were performed on persons with diabetes last year.
+Tissue necrosis can then extend from the soft tissue into the bone, which is what often leads to amputation: Roughly 66,000 amputations are performed on people with diabetes in the United States each year.

 Dry, itchy skin

 A less dangerous but highly vexing and common side effect of high blood glucose is dry, itchy skin.
 Dry skin can be linked to high blood glucose in a few different ways.
 The first is excessive urination, which can actually dehydrate you to the point that your skin tissues begin drying out.